Attorney Diana Aizman explains the law regarding DUI for out-of-state drivers

 The Order of Suspension revokes only your driving privileges in California, though be aware that your home state will likely be notified that you were arrested for a DUI in California.
 Your home state may take immediate action or wait until the results of the criminal court trial in California.

-5. Should I get a different attorney for any criminal prosecution in my home state?
+5. Should I get a different attorney in my home state?

-It is not necessary to get a separate lawyer to defend you in your home state.
-Most California DUI attorneys are permitted to defend you in your criminal and DMV proceedings in both California and the issuing state.
+It is not necessary to get a separate lawyer to defend you in your home state if your arrest was in California.

 - Los Angeles Attorney Explains 2nd Time DUI Offense